Elijah Moore: Professional career

+New York Jets

-Moore was selected by the New York Jets in the second round (34th overall) of the 2021 NFL Draft.
+Moore was selected by the New York Jets in the second round (34th overall) of the 2021 NFL draft.
 On July 21, 2021, Moore signed his four-year rookie contract with the Jets, worth $8.94 million.

 Moore entered his rookie season as a starting wide receiver.
 He scored his first career touchdown in a breakout game in Week 9 against the Indianapolis Colts, recording seven catches for 84 yards and two touchdowns.
 In Week 11, he had eight catches for 141 yards and a touchdown.
 He suffered a quad injury in Week 13 and was placed on injured reserve on December 11, 2021.
 He finished his rookie season with 43 receptions for 538 receiving yards and five receiving touchdowns and one rushing touchdown.

+On October 20, 2022, Moore requested a trade from the Jets, citing frustration with his lack of involvement in the offense.
 In the 2022 season, Moore finished with 37 receptions for 446 receiving yards and one receiving touchdown in 16 games.

+Cleveland Browns

+On March 22, 2023, Moore and a third round pick were traded to the Cleveland Browns for a second-round pick.

+Moore began the 2023 season as the Browns second option at wide receiver behind teammate Amari Cooper.
+Moore's best performance on the season came on week 17 against his former team the New York Jets where he caught 5 of 6 targets for 61 yards and a receiving touchdown.
+Moore's week 17 performance was helped by both him and teammate David Njoku receiving an increased target share due to Cooper being listed on the Browns inactive list with a heel injury.
+Moore finished his 2023 campaign with 59 receptions for 640 yards and two touchdowns.
+In Week 13 of the 2024 season, he had eight receptions for 111 yards against the Denver Broncos.
+He finished the 2024 season with 61 receptions for 538 yards and one touchdown.

+On April 28, 2025, the Browns applied the unrestricted free agent tender to Moore following his visit with the Buffalo Bills.

+Buffalo Bills

+On April 30, 2025, the Buffalo Bills signed Moore to a one-year deal worth up to $5 million.